ezzieyguywuf/mycad/README.md

 **TODO**: Make this section more better.

 MyCAD has a few dependencies.
-Please install these on your system using whatever means you usually employ:
+Please install these on your system using whatever means you usually employ, such that they are visible to `cmake`:

 - a c++ compiler
 - cmake
-- qt5-base (we need the headers, so something like `apt get install qt5-base-devel` in ubuntu or something)
-- These are acually dependencies of [CGAL](https://www.cgal.org/).
-We include the CGAL headers directly (check the src directory) but you'll need to provide your own versions of these
+- [CGAL](https://www.cgal.org/), which itself has a few dependencies
   - [boost](https://www.boost.org/)
   - [gmp](https://gmplib.org/manual/C_002b_002b-Interface-General.html)
   - [mpfr](https://www.mpfr.org/)
 - git (duh)

+Optional dependencies:

+- doxygen (to build documentation)
+- qt5-base (we need the headers, so something like `apt get install qt5-base-devel` in ubuntu or something)

-Optionally, you can install doxygen if you want to build the documentation, but it is already hosted [here on gitlab](https://ezzieyguywuf.gitlab.io/mycad) for your viewing pleasure.
+The documentation is already hosted [here on gitlab](https://ezzieyguywuf.gitlab.io/mycad) for your viewing pleasure, so you shouldn't need to mutz around with doxygen.

+There is currently no gui, so I wouldn't bother with qt5 stuff

 Once all that is out of the way, you can build as follows: